Russian hardline Putin critic and commander Strelkov detained

 The war-blogger has been allowed free rein to criticise the president and the military for a long time, so it is unclear what has led Russia's investigative committee to move at this point.

+Opponents of Russia's so-called special military operation in Ukraine have been handed lengthy jail terms for far milder remarks.

-Earlier this week retired Russian intelligence officer Vladimir Kvachkov, who is an associate of Strelkov, was charged with "discrediting" the Russian army.
+But earlier this week a retired Russian intelligence officer, Vladimir Kvachkov, was charged with "discrediting" the Russian army.
+He and Strelkov had created the "Club of Angry Patriots", livestreaming their criticism of Russia's political and military leadership.

+For many years, Strelkov, 53, had been considered untouchable, says BBC Russian's Ilya Barabanov.

+That was partly because of previous role as colonel in the FSB Security Service, but also because he was identified as a suspect and later convicted of downing flight MH-17 while he was commander of Russia's proxy force in occupied Donetsk in eastern Ukraine.

 Russian investigative website Agentstvo suggested that authorities had revised a previously unspoken rule allowing pro-war bloggers to vent their anger as much as they liked.